godaddy/tartufo/README.md

 Things like subdomain enumeration, s3 bucket detection, and other useful regexes highly custom to the situation can be added.

 Normally, the custom regexes are added to the default regexes.
-If the default regexes should not be included, add the following flag: `--default-regexes=False`
+If the default regexes should not be included, add the following flag: `--no-default-regexes`

 Feel free to also contribute high signal regexes upstream that you think will benefit the community.
 Things like Azure keys, Twilio keys, Google Compute keys, are welcome, provided a high signal regex can be constructed.